MarwanHamdyy/Fast-Rat-automated-incident-response-tool-/Project/README.md

 - Delayed incident response
 - Manual containment inefficiencies

-Manual response increases risk exposure time.
 FAST RAT reduces response time from hours to seconds by automating detection and containment for critical threats.

 ---